lebgdecasa/pitch-it-landing_ads/README.md

-# NexVC Landing Page - Full-Stack Integration
+# NexTraction Landing Page - Full-Stack Integration

-This project is a complete front-end/back-end integration for the NexVC landing page, ready for deployment on Vercel.
+This project is a complete front-end/back-end integration for the NexTraction landing page, ready for deployment on Vercel.
 It includes:

 - Next.js frontend with TypeScript and Tailwind CSS
 - MongoDB database integration for storing form submissions